Vertigo: A Dizzying Diagnosis

 When should I see a doctor for my symptoms?

-- You experience intermittent symptoms that tend to recur
+- Intermittent symptoms that recur

 Is there anything I can do to manage my vertigo symptoms at home?